Cell division: Anaphase

 Anaphase is a very short stage of the cell cycle and it occurs after the chromosomes align at the mitotic plate.
 Kinetochores emit anaphase-inhibition signals until their attachment to the mitotic spindle.
 Once the final chromosome is properly aligned and attached the final signal dissipates and triggers the abrupt shift to anaphase.
 This abrupt shift is caused by the activation of the anaphase-promoting complex and its function of tagging degradation of proteins important toward the metaphase-anaphase transition.
 One of these proteins that is broken down is securin which through its breakdown releases the enzyme separase that cleaves the cohesin rings holding together the sister chromatids thereby leading to the chromosomes separating.
 After the chromosomes line up in the middle of the cell, the spindle fibers will pull them apart.
 The chromosomes are split apart while the sister chromatids move to opposite sides of the cell.
 As the sister chromatids are being pulled apart, the cell and plasma are elongated by non-kinetochore microtubules.
+Additionally, in this phase, the activation of the anaphase promoting complex through the association with Cdh-1 begins the degradation of mitotic cyclins.

 Telophase

 Telophase is the last stage of the cell cycle in which a cleavage furrow splits the cells cytoplasm (cytokinesis) and chromatin.
 This occurs through the synthesis of a new nuclear envelope that forms around the chromatin gathered at each pole.
 The nucleolus reforms as the chromatin reverts back to the loose state it possessed during interphase.
-The division of the cellular contents is not always equal and can vary by cell type as seen with oocyte formation where one of the four daughter cells possess the majority of the cytoplasm.
+The division of the cellular contents is not always equal and can vary by cell type as seen with oocyte formation where one of the four daughter cells possess the majority of the duckling.